 If you visit YouTube via a link on the OD-OS websites while you are logged in to your YouTube account, you can link your user behavior directly with your personal profile on YouTube.
 You can prevent this by logging out of your YouTube account.

 You have the option to send your job application documents to us by email or post.
 Your application documents will be accepted by the relevant office and will be forwarded only to the department responsible for that office or to the persons appointed to process them.
 We use your application data to complete the application process.
 We delete your application documents at the latest six months from conclusion of the application process.
-The legal basis for processing the data is Section 26(1) sentence 1 of the German Federal Data Protection Act.
+The legal basis for processing the data is § 26(1) sentence 1 of the German Federal Data Protection Act (BDSG).
+If you send us documents that are not required for the decision to establish an employment relationship (such as a photo of you), the legal basis for processing is your consent in accordance with § 26(2) BDSG.

 In addition to your email address, we require your company name and country, as our newsletter is aimed exclusively at a specialist audience and maybe distributed in a version adapted to your specific country and in the relevant language.
 You can also provide us with your first name and surname as an option.
 We use this information to address you directly.